legion-labs/legion/docs/src/high-level-flows/README.md

 # High level flows

-The following use cases will help contextualize and understand the overall flow between the different applications making up the Legion engine and its clients.
+The following use cases will help contextualize and understand the overall flow between the different applications making up the Legion engine and its client applications.

+Some paragraphs are prefixed with the :large_orange_diamond: symbol to indicate that they are still are undecided and need to be confirmed.

 ## Game production / development